Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 Points

-You have been employed in Tasmania for the past two years in a role directly related to your skills assessment, earning at least $57,000 per year (or a base rate of $28.85 per hour).
+You have worked in Tasmania for more than the last two years in a role that matches your skills assessment, and you meet the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

 500

-You have been employed in Tasmania for the past 18 months, but less than two years in a role directly related to your skills assessment, earning at least $57,000 per year (or a base rate of $28.85 per hour).
+You have worked in Tasmania for the last 18 - 24 months in a role that matches your skills assessment, and you currently meet the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

 300